komodorio/docs/docs/Integrations/PrometheusAlertManager.md

     receiver: komodor
 ```

-Please note about the [routing rules](https://prometheus.io/docs/alerting/latest/configuration/#route) of Alert Manager.
-Note that if `continue` is set to false, it stops after the first matching child (continue default is false).
+A note about the `continue` configuration of [AlertManager routing rules](https://prometheus.io/docs/alerting/latest/configuration/#route).
+If it is set to false, AlertManager sends the alert to the first matching route and stops. `continue` default value is false.

-Full yaml can look like that:
+A full YAML configuration example:

 ```yaml
 global: